-Where Is It?
-You can find the US Virgin Islands in the Caribbean, to the east of Puerto Rico.
+- Location: You can find the US Virgin Islands in the Caribbean, to the east of Puerto Rico.

-What's the Weather Like?
-The climate is tropical, with consistent temperatures year-round.
+- Weather: The climate is tropical, with consistent temperatures year-round.
 The wet season runs from May until November, with the dry season being December until April.
 Like Puerto Rico, the wet season brings around hurricanes, so be cautious when booking for during this time.

 03 of 06